PropellerAero/eks-example/README.md

 1. Create an EC2 key pair in the region named `eks-keypair` add google domain

+2. Comment out any clusters in `main.tf` and run `terraform apply` to create the prerequisite IAM roles

-2. Add a new EKS cluster to the `main.tf` terraform script in the root of this repository using the `eks-cluster` module. e.g.
+3. Add a new EKS cluster to the `main.tf` terraform script in the root of this repository using the `eks-cluster` module. e.g.
 ```
 module "eks-cluster" {
   source = "./terraform_modules/eks-cluster"